 The Vascular Wellness clinician consulted with the surgeon and explained that the upper arm (where the PICC line would be inserted) would not be a viable choice for vascular access due to incisional wound and infection and discussed the option of an Internal Jugular Line that is placed in the neck, avoiding the patient’s upper arms.
 The surgeon agreed and together, they consulted with the patient’s home health medical team, which then approved the IJ.
 The patient’s medical team was all on the same page and the surgeon and Vascular Wellness clinician went to work.

 After the successful removal of the infected hardware in the patient’s arms by the surgeon, the Vascular Wellness clinician placed an ultrasound-guided single lumen IJ via the inferior/anterior approach, and the internal portion of the catheter was placed in the lower aspect of the superior vena cava (SVC), a large vein in the chest.
 The procedure was successful, without any complications, and comfortable for the patient.
 After placement, a single anteroposterior (AP) or front to back view portable chest radiograph showed the IJ central venous catheter in the proper position in the SVC.
 As a side benefit, to add to the comfort for the patient, the inferior approach instead of the posterior approach allowed the catheter to be hidden with a collared shirt, especially beneficial for an active individual.
-Long-term IV antibiotics commenced, and the infection was treated.
+The patient was able to go home with the line in place and complete the long-term IV antibiotics to treat the infection.

 Vascular Access Specialist